 Construction at Neurology Associates’ new Mesa clinic continues, and we’re excited to bring you some updates.
 The biggest announcement?
-We expect to see patients in the “real” part of the building as of very early January.
+We expect to see patients in the “real” part of the building as of January.

 You may recall that we opened the facility, at 3308 N. Higley Road, a bit earlier than expected, this past June.
 We decided to do that when Dr. Rebecca Jones came back to Neurology Associates after two years in Arkansas.
 Since that time, though, we’ve remained under construction.
 Providers have been treating patients in a small section of the clinic that’s mostly separate from what will be our full-fledged facility.